jasonccox/hugo-site/content/creations/git-personal.md

         mailing_list: https://lists.sr.ht/~jcc/public-inbox
 ---

-A Docker image for a simple, single-user Git server with support for mirroring to other Git servers.
+A Docker image for a simple, single-user Git server with support for mirroring to other Git servers and [triggering automatic builds](/creations/git-personal-builder/).
 I use this to maintain full control of my Git repos while still making them available to the world on public Git servers like [SourceHut](https://git.sr.ht/~jcc).

 <!--more-->